How to Drive Finish Nails into Wood

 - Or use a powered finish nailer

 DEAR TIM: I was helping my boyfriend install some wood trim this weekend and had a disagreement with him.
-It was about the proper way to hammer finish nails.
+It was about How to Drive Finish Nails into Wood.
 He's of the opinion you should drive them flush with the wood and then paint over them.
 I remember my dad using a small tool he tapped with a hammer to drive the nailhead below the surface of the wood.
 Then he'd put spackle over the nail to hide it.
 Can you settle the dispute and offer any tips on how to install finish nails professionally?
 Becky S., Kissimmee FL

 DEAR BECKY: Sometimes I don't like playing the part of Solomon when it comes to domestic squabbles.
 But in this case, I'll jump in feet first since it's a topic I feel I can offer sound advice.